Diagnosis and treatment of bone cracks in the leg. All about bone fractures and cracks

 • the length of the damaged phalanx has changed;

-With a bruise, pain in the finger will occur during physical activity.
-It will pass in a couple of days.
-If the patient has a fracture, the pain will only increase with time.
-The swelling will also get worse.
+If there is a bruise, pain in the finger will occur during physical activity.
+It will go away in a couple of days.
+If the patient has a fracture, the pain will only increase over time.
+The swelling will also become stronger.

-How to distinguish a fracture from a bruise on your own?
+How to distinguish a fracture from a bruise yourself?
 Practical experience is important here.
 There is always a chance that a person without medical education will make a mistake.
 Therefore, you should not engage in treatment on your own.

-It will be useful to visit the hospital and undergo an x-ray examination to get an accurate diagnosis.
+It would be a good idea to visit the hospital and undergo an X-ray examination to get an accurate diagnosis.

 Fracture or - how to understand?

-It is possible to distinguish a fracture of the little toe from a bruise by the same signs as the type of damage to the phalanx of the hand.
-There is constant pain, which becomes unbearable in a few days.
+You can distinguish a fracture of the little toe from a bruise by the same signs as the type of damage to the phalanx of the hand.
+There is constant pain that becomes unbearable within a few days.
 The swelling gradually increases.
-The finger is getting shorter.
-When feeling, you can find a protrusion of the bone.
-If the fracture is displaced, severe deformity of the finger will be noticeable.
+The finger becomes shorter.
+When palpated, a protrusion of the bone can be detected.
+If the fracture is displaced, severe deformation of the finger will be noticeable.

-With a bruised toe, it will be difficult for the victim to transfer support to the injured limb.
-As in the case of a phalanx bruise on the arm, acute pain will appear during motor activity, which will quickly pass if the treatment is carried out correctly.
+If a toe is bruised, it will be difficult for the victim to place weight on the injured limb.
+As in the case of a bruised phalanx on the arm, acute pain will appear during physical activity, which will quickly pass if treated correctly.

 We figured out how to distinguish a fracture from a bruised toe or hand.
 Now let's find out how to properly provide first aid.

-You can provide first aid by following the algorithm below:
+First aid can be provided by following the algorithm below:

 • apply a cold compress or ice wrapped in a cloth to the injury site;